January 17, 2024

 About Qmerit

 As the leading installer of electrification technologies, we provide the expertise and experience you can trust in the rapidly evolving world of electrification.
-With the largest and most qualified network of certified electricians in North America, we’ve installed more than 269,000 EV charging stations, 18,500 battery storage energy systems, 53,000 solar panel system integrations, and 86,700 electric panel upgrades.
+With the largest and most qualified network of certified electricians in North America, we’ve completed more than 450,000 EV charger installations, 18,500 battery storage energy systems, 53,000 solar panel system integrations, and 86,700 electric panel upgrades including smart panels.

 Qmerit can help you achieve the above goals with a partnership that includes certification opportunities, exclusive jobs with leading auto manufacturers, EVSE companies, and businesses, professional support and business coaching, and a discounted purchasing program.